-You can authorise a participating biller to debit amounts from your account, as and when you owe those amounts to the biller.
+You can authorise a participating biller to debit amounts from your eligible account (using your BSB and account number), as and when you owe those amounts to the biller.
 The biller will provide you with a Direct Debit Request (DDR) Service Agreement for you to complete and sign to provide them with this authority.

 To cancel the DDR Service Agreement, you can contact either the biller or us.
-If you contact us we will promptly stop the facility.
+If you contact us, we will take action within 1 business day to cancel the facility.
 We suggest that you also contact the biller.

-If you believe a direct debit initiated by a biller is wrong you should contact the biller to resolve the issue.
-Alternatively, you may contact us.
-If you give us the information we require we will forward your claim to the biller.
+We will promptly investigate if you inform us that a direct debit was not authorised or is otherwise irregular.
+We suggest that you also contact the biller.
 However, we are not liable to compensate you for your biller's error.